wsvincent/django-rest-framework-react-tutorial/Readme.md

 Make sure React is already installed globally.
 If not `$ npm install -g create-react-app`.

-Then start the React server:
+Then install necessary packages and start the React server:

 ```
+$ npm install
 $ npm start
 ```